ncarrillo/xanite/README.md

 - Supported formats: iso, xex, god
 - system files required (must be obtained from your own Xbox)

-Game availability depends on your device's storage capacity.
+the games you can play depends on your device's performance and storage capacity.

 ## Platform Support